UNIVERSE-DAO/UNIVERSE/docs/PHILOSOPHY.md

-from datetime import date

-# Define the content of the updated PHILOSOPHY.md
-philosophy_md = f"""# 🧠 PHILOSOPHY – The Why
+🧠 PHILOSOPHY – The Why
 **The Infinite Game, Sovereignty, and the Moral Architecture of UNIVERSE**

 ---